Ombi-app/Ombi/README.md

 To configure PlexRequests you need to register an admin user by clicking on Admin (top right) and press the Register link.
 You will then have a admin menu option once registered where you can setup Sonarr, Couchpotato and any other settings.

+Looking for a Docker Image?
+Well [rogueosb](https://github.com/rogueosb/) has created a docker image for us, You can find it [here](https://github.com/rogueosb/docker-plexrequestsnet) :smile:

 # Contributors

 We are looking for any contributions to the project!
 Just pick up a task, if you have any questions ask and i'll get straight on it!